AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **FQDN Performance Improvement**
  - **Force_Drop Function** in statefule firewall rule to allow immediate packet dropping on established sessions.
  - **AS Prepend** adds ASN number when Aviatrix transit gateway process redistribute routes to its BGP peer.
+ - **IAM Policy Auto Update** allows you to update secondary accounts to the latest IAM policy from the Controller console.
  - **UI Enhancement** on new gateway launch and Transit Gateway workflow.